layer5io/service-mesh-labs/Meshery-Adapters/nsm-meshery-adapter/step3.md

     `kubectl port-forward svc/nsm-admission-webhook 8080 --address 0.0.0.0 -n default`{{Execute}}

-The Image Hub application should now be deployed on the HTTP port: `8080`.
+The ICMP application should now be deployed on the HTTP port: `8080`.
 Make your way to the `ImageHub` Server tab.
 For this tutorial, the server is configured to be listening at `http://localhost:8080`